Bylaws of the Headache Cooperative of New England, Inc.

 The President shall preside at all HCNE meetings and shall appoint all committees not otherwise provided for herein.
 The President shall have general supervision of the work of all Committees and be a member of the Board of Directors.

-The Vice President shall assist the President in all matters and will also serve as Parliamentarian.
-The Vice President shall assume the duties of the President whenever the President is unavailable.
+The President Elect shall assist the President in all matters and will also serve as Parliamentarian.
+The President Elect shall assume the duties of the President whenever the President is unavailable.

 The Secretary shall keep a record of all HCNE’s meetings.
 He/she shall see that all members are appropriately notified of upcoming meetings via electronic notifications and posts on the website.
 He/she shall maintain copies of all forms and records used by HCNE.
 The Secretary shall keep a list of all members as well as a current copy of the Constitution and Bylaws.